top of page

 Nationalism

-MANAN AHMED is an Associate Professor of History at Columbia University.
+Manan Ahmed is an Associate Professor of History at Columbia University.
 He is a historian of South Asia and the littoral western Indian Ocean world from 1000-1800 CE.
-His areas of specialization include intellectual history in South and Southeast Asia; critical philosophy of history, colonial and anti-colonial thought.
-His forthcoming book is The Loss of Hindustan: The Invention of India.
-He is also the co-founder of the Group for Experimental Methods in Humanistic Research, which focuses on “mobilized humanities” and innovations in scholarly methodologies.
+He is the author of four books, including The Loss of Hindustan: The Invention of India, and Disrupted City: Walking the Pathways of Memory and History in Lahore.

 2 Sept 2020